The best Black Friday home deals: Casper, Brooklinen, Wayfair and more

 Allswell

-Over at the mattress and bedding brand Allswell, you can get 20% off all mattresses with the code GIVETHANKS.
+Over at the mattress and bedding brand Allswell, you can get 20% off sitewide with the code THANKS20 through December 2.

 _______________________________________________________________________________